wpengine/geoip/README.md

 ## Contributing

-To create a test environment just run `make` from the repository root.
+Running `make` from the repository root will download dependencies, lint, and test the plugin. `make build` will package the plugin as a zip and place it in the `/build` directory.